Skip to content

 But food kept calling him back.

 "It wasn't my passion, it was my friend's passion," he says, "so I took a food writing class on a whim."
 The final assignment was to write a fake pitch for a story to an editor, but his teacher insisted he actually use it.
 "It became two stories in the Globe and Mail, the national newspaper in Canada," he recounts with a matter of fact humility, "and I spent a few years pursuing that because it was fun and interesting and something I actually did like.
 And from that, I came to Acid League first as a freelance writer."
-He wrote all of the text for the brand and website, as well as sourcing and editing all the stories for Acid League's Living Culture, a print magazine on all things sour and fermented.
+He wrote all of the text for the brand and website.
 As the business grew (and more words were needed), and the Wine Proxies subscription launched as a fully formed and very time sensitive branch of the company, Charlie came on full time to lead the program.

 Making a wine alternative wasn't always the plan for Acid League, though they did plan on making a beverage of some kind.
 As a company that launched with unusual vinegars, shrubs were the obvious first idea, but Charlie says they wanted something that was made to enjoy with a meal.
 "You went to some of the best restaurants in the world and you saw that they were able to do interesting non-alcoholic pairings, but most places aren't able to devote a staff of 40 people to a research lab like Noma is, who are paid, and able to create something on their own."
 There really were few options for a restaurant to purchase to serve to their customers who weren't drinking alcohol.
 "You had de-alcoholized wine that nobody really respected, and you had these non-alc spirits doing well, you had non-alc beer doing really well, and their taste delivers.
 But in wine, there's a reason people don't respect that product: it's always going to be a lesser-than product unless you really, really fix the technology.
 And we started to realize that there was this space for a non-alcoholic wine alternative that no one was really attacking."